mtdewwolf/didactic-umbrella/README.md

 # VaultFlow — Inventory Management System

-A modern, responsive inventory management application built with vanilla JavaScript and Zustand for state management.
+A modern, responsive inventory management application built with **Next.js 15**, **TypeScript**, and **Zustand** for state management.
 Features a beautiful dark theme with glassmorphism effects and real-time inventory tracking.

 ## 🚀 Features